zencart/documentation/content/user/template/additional_links.md

 OPTION 2:

-Make sure the EZ-Pages header or footer are activated in [Admin -> Configuration-> EZ-Pages](/user/admin_pages/configuration/configuration_ezpagessettings/).
+Make sure the EZ-Pages header or footer are activated in [Admin > Configuration > EZ-Pages](/user/admin_pages/configuration/configuration_ezpagessettings/).

-Go to [Admin -> Tools -> EZ-Pages](/user/admin_pages/tools/ezpages/) and click the `New Page` button.
+Go to [Admin > Tools > EZ-Pages](/user/admin_pages/tools/ezpages/) and click the `New Page` button.

 Fill in the Page Title Box (in our example, add Contact Us)

 Select Where you want the link to appear:

 ```
-Header -> select Yes and add a Sort Order
+Header > select Yes and add a Sort Order
-Footer -> select Yes and add a Sort Order
+Footer > select Yes and add a Sort Order
 ```

 Scroll down to the `Internal Link URL` box